Updated July 27, 2023

-A stakeholder is an individual or an organization that has an interest in a Company or a business.
-The following provides various examples of stakeholders that have an interest in the business of the Company and its financial position.
+A stakeholder is an individual or an organization that has an interest in a company or a business.
+The following provides various examples of stakeholders interested in the company’s business and its financial position.

 Examples of Stakeholder

-Investors are the owners of the Company.
-They are first and the key stakeholders of the Company as they have invested in the Company and would like to get good returns on their investment.
-If the investors feel they have better return opportunities elsewhere they will pull out of the Company and thereby reducing the share price of the Company.
-Investors should be always updated with the financials of the Company.
+Investors are the owners of the company.
+They are the key stakeholders of the company, as they have invested in the company and would like to get good returns on their investment.
+If the investors feel they have better return opportunities elsewhere, they will pull out of the company, thereby reducing the share price of the company.
+Investors should always have updates about the finances of the company.

 Creditors can be traditional banks or financial institutions who have to lend money to the Company.
-Creditors can include the retail investors who have purchased the commercial papers and debt securities of the Company.
-Suppliers of goods can also be the creditors as the Company might owe them the cost of the material.
-These all interest parties are stakeholders of the Company as they have an interest in the financial position of the Company.
-If the Company by any chance goes for bankruptcy the creditors may find it difficult and time-consuming to get their money back.
-Although, they have the first right after the Company winds out, however, usually they take a big haircut in the process.
+As such, creditors can include retail investors who have purchased the company’s commercial papers and debt securities.
+Suppliers of goods can also be creditors, as the company might owe them the cost of the material.
+All these interest parties are stakeholders of the company because they have an interest in the financial position of the company.
+If the company, by any chance, goes into bankruptcy, the creditors may find it difficult and time-consuming to get their money back.
+Although they have the first right after the company winds out, they usually take a big haircut in the process.

-The Employees of the Company are other key stakeholders of the business.
-They are the ones who take decisions and run the operations of the Company.
-They invest their time, knowledge and experience to run the business for which they are paid salaries.
-Employees include the senior managers, mid-level management and entry-level employees who are responsible for the day to day operations of the Company.
-Even the interns and part-time employees hired by the Company are stakeholders in the Company as their work does impact the Company at some point in time.
+The employees of the company are other key stakeholders of the business.
+They are the ones who make decisions and run the operations of the company.
+They invest their time, knowledge, and experience to run the business for which they get their salaries.
+Employees include senior managers, mid-level management, and entry-level employees responsible for the company’s day-to-day operations.
+Even the interns and part-time employees hired by the company are stakeholders in the company, as their work does impact the company at some point in time.

-Customers provide business to the Company hence an important stakeholder for the Company.
+Customers are important stakeholders to the company because they provide business to it.
 Businesses tend to find opportunities and analyze the demand for products.
-They build and manufacture products which the customers need and can solve their day to day problems.
-Customers buy the Company’s products by which revenue and profit are generated.
+They build and manufacture products that the customers need and can solve their day-to-day problems.
+Customers buy the company’s products by which revenue and profit are generated.

-A trade union is an association of the workers employed by the Company who work in the manufacturing units.
-These unions are basically created so that the labor laws are maintained and the management does not take undue advantage of their position.
-The workers of the Company work at extreme conditions in the case of manufacturing companies and are the key persons involved in the production of goods.
-Thus, the workers and their association i.e. the trade unions are the key stakeholders of the Company.
+A trade union is an association of the workers employed by the company in the manufacturing units.
+These unions help maintain the labor laws and ensure that the management does not take undue advantage of their position.
+The workers of the company work at extreme conditions in the case of manufacturing companies and are the key persons involved in the production of goods.
+Thus, the workers and their association, i.e., the trade unions, are the company’s key stakeholders.

-Government agencies like the taxation department, excise, and customs duty agencies would like the economic activity of the Company to go on without any concern.
-They get taxes from these Companies which is used for building roads, railways and other infrastructure of the nation.
+Government agencies like the taxation department, excise, and customs duty agencies would like the company’s economic activity to go on without any concern.
+They get taxes from these companies, which are used for building roads, railways, and other infrastructure of the nation.
 Thus, these government agencies are also a stakeholder of the Company.

-Suppliers of raw materials provide initial goods that are used to manufacture a finished product.
-Hence, they are also a stakeholder in the business of a Company as without the raw material the Company may not produce its finished product which it has to sell to the customers.
+Suppliers of raw materials provide initial goods, which help manufacture a finished product.
+Hence, they are also a stakeholder in a company’s business, as without the raw material, the Company may not produce its finished product, which it has to sell to the customers.

 Conclusion – Stakeholders Example

-Stakeholders are the ones which are impacted by the Company, its business performance, and financial health.
-The above examples provide the role of the stakeholders and how they are impacted by the Company.
+Stakeholders are the ones who are impacted by the company, its business performance, and its financial health.
+The above examples provide the role of the stakeholders and how the company impacts them.

-This has been a guide to Stakeholders examples.
-Here we have discuss the top 8 examples of Stakeholders along with a detailed explanation.
+This has been a guide to Stakeholder examples.
+Here we have discussed the top 8 examples of Stakeholders along with a detailed explanation.
 You can also go through our other suggested articles to learn more –